iamdexterpark/merakictl/README.md

 ### Disclaimer

-Meraki-ctl is an extremely Powerful tool.
+Merakictl is an extremely Powerful tool.
 With the Dashboard rate-limit, you have a theoretical potential to make:

 Number of API Calls | 5 | 300 | 180,000 | 1,400,000 |